HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 ### Install Hugo

-I'm using MacOS and the installation is quite simple with [Homebrew](https://brew.sh/):
+I'm using macOS and the installation is quite simple with [Homebrew](https://brew.sh/):

 ```Shell
 brew install hugo